jhelvy/p4a/README.md

-# p4a-book
+# p4a

-Readings for Introduction to Programming for Analytics
+Source code for my book "Programming for Analytics in R", which I use for my course ["Intro. to Programming for Analytics"](https://p4a.seas.gwu.edu/) at GWU.